Monday, 23 December 2024

 Apple’s investment commitments remain unmet

-Under the LCR, Apple must contribute to Indonesia’s local economy through research and development projects and by covering certification costs for new devices, including the iPhone 16.
+Under the LCR, Apple must contribute to Indonesia’s local economy through research and projects and by covering certification costs for new devices, including the iPhone 16.
 Of the total investment amount of IDR 1.71 trillion (approximately S$108 million), Apple still owes IDR 230 billion, or roughly S$14.6 million.
 This deficit in their promised investments is seen as a significant breach of agreement with Indonesia, which has led to this unprecedented decision to bar the iPhone 16 from entering the Indonesian market.

 The ban also affects recently released Apple products, including the Apple Watch Series 10.
 These products will only be authorised for sale or distribution in Indonesia once Apple meets the complete LCR requirements and settles the outstanding investment amount.